 - Once the surface of the pan is hot enough that a drop of water sizzles on it, pour 1/4 cup of batter onto the pan.
-Let the pancake cook for about 3 to 4 minutes, until bubbles begin to form around the edges of the cake.
+Let the pancake cook for about 3 minutes, until bubbles begin to form around the edges of the cake.

 - Serve the pancakes immediately or keep warm in a 200 degree Fahrenheit oven.

 - Adapted from King Arthur Flour Whole Grain Baking